sigchi/ACM-DL-Front-Matter-Template/README.md

 Exceute the `generateFrontMatter.ipynb` script using `jupyter nbconvert --execute --to notebook --inplace generateFrontMatter.ipynb` or start a jupter server to jun the script.

 ## 4. Create Extra PDF Files
 * Title Page (`cover/cover_font.pdf`): This can be designed to match the conference theme.
 The conference name, general chair names, and technical program chair names should be included.
+The original layout is from [ACM Styleguide](http://identitystandards.acm.org/styleguide/).
 * Last Page (`cover/cover_back.pdf`): This can be designed to match the conference theme.
 The recommendation is to include the sponsors.
 * Copyright Page (`acm-copyright.pdf`): Fill in the [ACM Copyright template](https://www.acm.org/binaries/content/assets/publications/gi-verso.doc) to create the `acm-copyright.pdf` (see the [ACM General Instructions for Proceedings Volumes] (https://www.acm.org/publications/gi-proceedings-current) for all details).
 This page must appear as the second page in the final font matter.